centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 **See also**: [Centreon Broker Event Mapping](../developer/developer-broker-mapping.md).

+## Broker inverted flow mode

+Advanced configuration for Centreon [Broker](#broker) that reverses the direction of connection for Broker communications.
+It switches the "client" and "server" roles so as to adapt to particular network configurations.
+For exemple, this mode is used by Centreon MAP to subscribe to the real-time flow of Broker events.

 ## Central server

 In Centreon, the central server is the main console where you monitor resources.
 The central server allows you to:

 - configure the monitoring of your whole infrastructure
+- monitor resources
 - see what all your Centreon servers monitor (central server, [remote servers](#remote-server) and [pollers](#poller)), using its web interface.

 ## CLAPI

-Command-Line API: allows you to manage your monitoring using the command line.
+Command-Line API: allows you to manage the monitoring using the command line.

 **See also**: [Command Line API (v1) - CLAPI](../api/clapi.md).